News & Bulletins

 SDR also employs a pool of hourly American Sign Language interpreters and other experts as needed.
 For more information about employment opportunities at Student Disability Resources please consult student assistant and staff options at CSUMB Human Resources.
 For information about how to become an SDR Notetaker, contact SDR and complete SDR Forms for Notetakers.

-See the flier below for addotional disability events that are happening in Spring 2014.
+See the flier below for addotional disability events that are happening in Fall 2014.

 Check out SDR Events and Activities!